obsproject/rfcs/text/0039-service-overhaul.md

 Advanced network settings will also be replace by the output properties view below the service properties view, since those are meant for `"rtmp_output"` (RTMP(S) output).

+**TODO/REDO: All services must at least be compatible with H264 because of how simple output mode is designed.**

 ### Common, uncommon

 Spoiler: Streaming services will be individually registered, so no more `rtmp_common` that represent various services.